About the Dance Program

-Florence J. Gillmor Hall, an expansion to the existing Jewett Center for the Performing Arts, will transform the experience of performing and fine arts students with enhanced classroom, rehearsal, and performance spaces.
-To better serve dance majors, the expansion will include:
+Florence J. Gillmor Hall, an expansion to the Jewett Center for the Performing Arts, transforms the experience of performing arts students with enhanced classroom, rehearsal, and performance spaces.
+To better serve dance students, the expansion includes:

-- a new combination performance/rehearsal space, giving the dance program a permanent home on the Westminster campus and providing dance students more performance and rehearsal opportunities for student projects, such as the senior showcase concert;
+- a combination performance/rehearsal space, giving the dance program a permanent home on the Westminster campus;

-- enlarged scene and costume shops that will increase capacity for production services and teaching;
+- enlarged scene and costume shops, increasing capacity for production services and teaching;

 - a green room and dressing rooms for dancers and other performing artists; and